-What Love Feels Like At Every Stage In A Relationship
+This Is What Love Looks Like At Every Stage Of Your Relationship

 The trajectory of the relationship between my husband and I was unconventional to say the least.
 We went to high school together, lost touch (aside from online connections via Facebook and Instagram), then reconnected 13 years after graduation in our hometown over a cup of coffee.

 Most couples, however, go through a bit longer of a courtship.
 It's common to see couples together for a year or two... or even longer before deciding to get engaged.
 After a proposal, you'll even see couples spending year or so planning the wedding before actually tying the knot.

 In building a lifelong love, there are certain stages that most couples go through.
 Even if you had a non-traditional relationship like myself, the same stages of love can largely be seen across a whole variety of partnerships.

 This is what they look like: